Metro rail system

-The state government subsequently invited qualification bids; L&T emerged as the lowest bidder at INR1.46bn, and was awarded the contract under a design, build, finance, operate and transfer basis.
+The state government subsequently invited qualification bids.
+L&T emerged as the lowest bidder at Rs1.46bn ($19.89m) and was awarded the contract under a design, build, finance, operate and transfer basis.

 L&T will receive real estate construction rights over 18.5 million square feet, in addition to ticket sales revenue.

 The project achieved its financial closure in April 2011.
-The groundbreaking ceremony of the project took place in April 2012 and completion is scheduled for completion in 2016.
+The groundbreaking ceremony of the project took place in April 2012 and was completed in 2019.

-The Hyderabad Metro will have three lines.
-Corridor-1 will run from the south-east to the north-west of the city and will be 29.87km long, connecting 27 stations between Miyapur and LB Nagar.
+The phase one of the Hyderabad Metro will have three lines.
+Corridor-1 extends from the south-east to the north-west of the city and is 29.87km long, connecting 27 stations between Miyapur and LB Nagar.

 Corridor-2 will run from east to west and will be 14.78km long, connecting 16 stations from Secunderabad to Falaknuma.
-Corridor-3 will run from the north to the south and will be 26.51km long, connecting 23 stations from Nagole to Shilparamam.
+Corridor-3 stretches from the north to the south and is 27km long, connecting 23 stations from Nagole to Raidurg.

-All three lines will interconnect at common stations; Ameerpet on lines one and three, the medical college on lines one two, and the parade grounds on lines two and three.
-All stations will be one kilometre apart on average.
+All three lines will interconnect at common stations: Ameerpet on lines one and three, the medical college on lines one-two, and the parade grounds on lines two and three.
+All stations will be 1km apart on average.

-The Hyderabad Metro will be an elevated system with a nine metre-wide bridge structure.
-The bridge will run from the central median of the road and will have two tracks.
+The Hyderabad Metro is an elevated system with a 9m-wide bridge structure.
+The bridge extends from the central median of the road and houses two tracks.

-The tracks will be of 1,435mm standard gauge.
-The system’s electrical traction will be of DC 750V and power will be supplied through the third rail.
-Continuously welded rails will be laid to minimise the noise levels.
+The tracks are of 1,435mm standard gauge.
+The system’s electrical traction is of DC 750V and power is supplied through the third rail.
+Continuously welded rails are laid to minimise the noise levels.

-Trains will be operating at a top speed of 80km/h.
-Locomotives will be air-conditioned and will include automatic doors and other safety features.
+Trains are operating at a top speed of 80km/h.
+Locomotives are air-conditioned and include automatic doors and other safety features.

-The metro system will also have a feeder bus service.
-The buses will be air-conditioned and will connect nearby lanes, businesses and other popular destinations.
-Smart card-based automatic ticketing and gate systems are planned for the metro.
+The metro system also has a feeder bus service.
+The buses are air-conditioned and connect nearby lanes, businesses and other popular destinations.
+Smart card-based automatic ticketing and gate systems have been planned for the metro.

-Trains will have automated systems, such as automatic train control and automatic train protection.
+Trains have automated systems that include train control and train protection.
 Automatic train operation will also be upgraded.

 As part of the concession agreement, automatic systems have to be constructed, operated, maintained and transferred at the end of the concession period.